ray-creations/ray-social-feeds-for-twitter/readme.txt

 13. Points 11 & 12 in combination decide the cache duration for fetched tweets.

-= Generating Twitter API Keys (OPTIONAL) =
+= Generating Access Token & Secret  =
-Note: This step is optional now.
-The plugin will generate a Twitter token for you automatically in the background.
-No need to create a Twitter Developer account to obtain your own Consumer Key & Secret to use with our site.
+* In our plugin settings page, simply click on the prominent "Generate Access Token & Secret" button.

+* You will be redirected to Twitter and presented with a *Authorization* screen.

+* Click on the "Authorize" button.
+Make sure you are logged in to the Twitter account you want to use with our plugin during authorization.

+* You will then be redirected back to your plugin page.
+The "access token" and "access token secret" field should be filled in automatically by this time.

+* The plugin is ready to fetch tweets now.

+**Note**: Our plugin does NOT require you to create a Twitter developer account and create a Twitter app.

-If you wish to use your own Twitter Consumer Key & Consumer Secret to use with our plugin, you can do that.
-Simply follow the steps below.
+However, if you happen to have your own API keys, you are free to use them with our plugin.

-For step by step instructions with screenshots of each of the steps involved, see this article [here](https://www.raycreations.net/generating-twitter-api-keys/).

 == For Support & Help ==